How Cancer Kills, How it Spreads and Complications

 6. Liver

 The liver plays an important function in removing toxins from the blood, digestion, and producing bile.
 It also produces substances that help with blood clotting when there is a wound.
-Cancer in this organ can stop or interfere with the normal functioning of the liver leading to jaundice and fatigue.
-It may also cause excessive bleeding, leading to death.

-As cancer advances, liver function deteriorates even further, leading to liver failure, which can lead to death.
+As cancer advances, liver function deteriorates even further, leading to liver failure, which can lead to death.Â

 7. Cervix/vagina

-Cancer in the cervix or vagina may break off and spread into nearby tissues like the rectum, bladder, or pelvic wall leading to bleeding, pain, and obstruction of bowel movements.
+Cancer in the cervix or vagina may break off and spread into nearby tissues like the rectum, bladder, or pelvic wall, leading to bleeding, pain, and obstruction of bowel movements.

 As the cancer advances, it can spread to other distant organs (distant metastases) like the lungs, liver, or brain.
-At this point, the cancer is often difficult to treat and becomes life-threatening.
+At this point, the cancer is often difficult to treat and becomes life-threatening.Â

 How cancer spreads

 Cell division and growth are natural processes.
 The human body constantly produces new cells to replace old, damaged, or worn-out cells.
 The body cells are supposed to die naturally when they become old or damaged.
-However, sometimes something goes wrong during cell division that leads to the production of abnormal cells, or the old cells refuse to die.

 These abnormal cells tend to divide faster than normal cells do, and because they don’t die as and when they should, it becomes more difficult for our immune system to fight them effectively.

-As these cells continue to grow faster, they may break away from the original sites where they were produced and spread to nearby or distant organs and cells—a process known as metastasis.
+As these cells continue to grow faster, they may break away from the original sites where they were produced and spread to nearby or distant organs and cells—a process known as metastasis.Â

 To spread to other organs, tumors travel through the bloodstream or the lymphatic system and then establish new tumors in other organs or tissues, which can make cancer more difficult to treat.